| Duration: | 8 Day(s) - 7 Night(s) |

 Day 2: Pakse – Champasak – Wat Phou

-This Natural Heritage Site was built in the 6th century by the Khmers and was originally used to worship the Hindu god Shiva and other deities before being converted into a Buddhist temple in later centuries.
-Wat Phou was considered the center of the Khmer kingdom until it was moved to Angkor Wat in the 12th century.
-Return to Champasak where we spend overnight.
-Ride 54 Km
+This UNESCO World Heritage site was built in the 6th century by the Khmers and was originally used to worship the Hindu god Shiva before being converted into a Buddhist temple in later centuries.
+Wat Phou was once considered the center of the Khmer kingdom until it shifted to Angkor in the 12th century.

 Accommodation: The River Resort (Riverfront Room)

-Day 3: Champasak – Don Deng – Ban Kiat Ngong – Don Khong
+Day 3: Champasak – Don Daeng – Ban Kiat Ngong – Don Khong

 Accommodation: Pon Arena Hotel (Deluxe Room)

-Day 4: Don Khong – Don Some – Don Det – Don Khone
+Day 4: Don Khong – Don Som – Don Det – Don Khone

 Accommodation: Seng Ahloune Resort (Deluxe River View)